Cliff Lee: Montreal Expos organization (2000–02)

-The Montreal Expos of MLB selected Lee in the fourth round, 105th overall, of the 2000 MLB Draft.
+The Montreal Expos of MLB selected Lee in the fourth round (105th overall) of the 2000 MLB draft.
 Joe Jordan, the scout who saw Lee pitch at Arkansas, noted that he had an undeveloped pitch repertoire and a high walk rate, but was impressed by his competitive nature.
-After signing with Montreal, Lee was assigned to the Class A Cape Fear Crocs of the South Atlantic League, a minor-league affiliate of the Expos.
+After signing with Montreal, Lee was assigned to the Single-A Cape Fear Crocs of the South Atlantic League, a minor-league affiliate of the Expos.
 There, he struck out 63 batters in 44 2/3 innings, but an inconsistent delivery also led to 36 walks, 50 hits, and a 5.24 ERA.
 There were also concerns going forward about Lee's lack of stamina, which had followed from his college career.

 Lee spent the entire 2001 season with the Class A-Advanced Jupiter Hammerheads of the Florida State League during their final year as an affiliate of the Expos.
 He frequently clashed with Jupiter pitching coach Ace Adams over how far he was going in games: Lee wanted to pitch a complete game in every start, and he became upset when Adams responded to Lee's arm fatigue by placing him on rest for several weeks.
 Despite their disagreements, it was under Adams' tutelage that Lee developed his cut fastball, which he had not thrown before joining the Hammerheads.
 Lee started 21 games for Jupiter, posting a 6–7 record and a 2.79 ERA while striking out 129 batters in 109 2/3 innings.
 His performance with Jupiter earned Lee a promotion to the Double-A Harrisburg Senators for the 2002 season.
 He made 15 starts there, posting a 7–2 record and a 3.23 ERA.